Terms and conditions - Chevening bilateral awards

 b) If you do not remain resident in your home country for two years following completion of your award, this will be treated as a breach of an award condition and you will be liable to pay back all monies paid to you during the course of your award.

 c) Applications to return to third countries for the two year period may be considered in exceptional circumstances if returning to the home country is impossible due to conflict in that country.

 d) You must inform the British embassy or high commission once you have returned to your home country and remain in touch following your return.

 e) At the end of your scholarship, if you are eligible for a return flight home, you must book this through the nominated travel agent by the deadline.
 Final stipend and allowance payments will be withheld if the information is not provided by the deadline given by the Secretariat.
 If you or a partner are responsible for booking your return flight, you must share the flight confirmation with your programme officer.

 Termination of an award

-The Secretariat, acting on behalf of the FCO, will be entitled to terminate the award at any time, by immediate notice to you in writing, in the event of:
+The Secretariat, acting on behalf of the FCDO, will be entitled to terminate the award at any time, by immediate notice to you in writing, in the event of:

 a) Misconduct, whether in connection with your study or otherwise.